ember-learn/guides-source/guides/release/getting-started/quick-start.md

 **Deploying to Netlify using drag and drop**

-You may need to re-create your `dist/` directory to include changes made to `_redirects` file by running this command
+You may need to re-create your `dist` directory to include changes made to `_redirects` file by running this command

 ```bash
 ember build --environment=production